Eastern small-footed myotis: Range and distribution

-The range of this species includes Northern Arkansas and southern Missouri, East to the Appalachian Mountains and Ohio River Basin, South into northern Georgia, and North into New England, southern Ontario and Quebec.
+The range of this species includes northern Arkansas and southern Missouri, east to the Appalachian Mountains and Ohio River basin, south into northern Georgia, and north into New England, southern Ontario and Quebec.
 Distribution is spotty within their entire range, and they are considered to be uncommon.
 These bats are mostly associated with rock formations in deciduous or coniferous forests.
 Most observations have been from mountainous areas from 240–1125 meters in elevation, where exposed rock formations are more common.
 However, the species has also been observed at lower elevation rocky sites.
 During the spring, summer, and autumn they predominantly roost at emergent rock-outcrops such as cliffs, bluffs, shale barrens, and talus slopes, but also man-made structures, including buildings, joints between segments of cement guard rails, turnpike tunnels, road-cuts, and rip-rap covered dams.
-The largest populations of Myotis leibii have been found in New York, Pennsylvania, West Virginia and Virginia. (red list) The total count of individuals across all known hibernacula is only 3,000, with roughly 60% of the total number from just two sites in New York.
-Unfortunately, 90% of their habitat is on private land, which makes it difficult to protect them.
+The largest populations of Myotis leibii have been found in New York, Pennsylvania, West Virginia and the western part of Virginia.
+The total count of individuals across all known hibernacula is only 3,000, with roughly 60% of the total number from just two sites in New York.

 Diet

 Eastern small-footed bats are believed to feed primarily on flying insects such as beetles, moths, and flies and are capable of filling their stomachs within an hour of eating.
 They are nighttime foragers and usually forage in and along wooded areas at and below canopy height, over streams and ponds, and along cliffs.
 Moths compose nearly half of their diet, and they forage primarily on soft-bodied prey.
 It is believed that the avoidance of hard prey is due to their small, delicate skulls.
-The food habits of eastern small-footed bats are similar to those of the closely related California Myotis (M. californicus) and western small-footed bat (M. ciliolabrum), as well as other North American Myotis (e.g., little brown bat, (M. lucifugus), and northern bat, (M. septentrionalis).
+The food habits of eastern small-footed bats are similar to those of the closely related California myotis (M. californicus) and western small-footed bat (M. ciliolabrum), as well as other North American Myotis, e.g. little brown bat (M. lucifugus) and northern bat (M. septentrionalis).